Oates, Missouri

 Oates is an unincorporated community in northern Reynolds County, in the U.S. state of Missouri.
-The community is located on Brushy Creek st the intersection of Missouri Route J and county road 836.
+The community is located on Brushy Creek at the intersection of Missouri Route J and county road 836.
 Nearby communities include Black, approximately seven miles to the east-southeast on the Middle Fork of the Black River and Buick, about six miles to the northwest in Iron County.

 History

 A post office called Oates was established in 1887, and remained in operation until 1920.
 The namesake of Oates is unknown.